 Regeneration is an important planning consideration.
-The City Centre is the primary economic driver of the region and will play a critical role in its longer term economic success.
-There is an important link between economic growth, regeneration and the provision of new housing and as the national economy has entered a new growth cycle, it is essential that new homes are provided.
+The City Centre is the primary economic driver of the region and will play a critical role in its economic success.
+There is an important link between economic growth, regeneration and the provision of new housing and it is a high priority for the City.

-The condition the site including the listed buildings has a negative impact on the street scene, the Smithfield Conservation Area and the Northern Quarter.
-Its open nature creates a poor appearance and fragments the built form of the conservation area and its low level of environmental quality creates a poor impression.
-The investment facilitated by the demolition of the listed buildings would allow 7 Kelvin Street to be refurbished and repaired and would reinstate the historic building line with a high quality mixed use residential scheme and repair the streetscape.
+The condition the site and listed buildings has a negative impact on the street scene, the Smithfield Conservation Area and the Northern Quarter.
+Its open nature creates a poor appearance and fragments the built form of the conservation area.
+Its environmental quality creates a poor impression.
+The investment facilitated by the demolition of the listed buildings would allow 7 Kelvin Street to be refurbished and repaired and would reinstate the historic building line and repair the streetscape with a high quality mixed use residential scheme.

-The complete loss of 42-46 Thomas Street would cause substantial harm, however the wider Development would deliver significant regeneration benefits and a viable economic use from which the public would benefit.
-Paragraph 122 of the NPPF states that planning policies and decisions should support development that makes efficient use of land and includes a requirement to take into account local market conditions and viability and the desirability of maintaining an area's prevailing character and setting or of promoting regeneration and change.
+The complete loss of 42-46 Thomas Street would cause substantial harm.
+However, the wider Development would deliver very significant regeneration benefits and a viable economic use, and the public would benefit from this.
+Paragraph 122 of the NPPF states that planning policies and decisions should support development that uses land efficiently and requires local market conditions and viability to be taken into account along with the desirability of maintaining an area's prevailing character and setting, or of promoting regeneration and change.

 The buildings on the site have a run down and unused appearance.
-7 Kelvin Street, a local Building at Risk, is an important historical asset due to its affiliation with Manchester's cotton industry.
-42-46 Thomas Street have some significance as former Weavers cottages but their individual and domestic character has been extensively lost through adaptation of the group.
-The value of these listed buildings is discussed below.
+7 Kelvin Street is an important historical asset due to its affiliation with Manchester's cotton industry and is a Building at Risk.
+The individual and domestic character of 42-46 Thomas Street has been extensively lost through adaptation, but the group has some significance as former Weavers cottages which is discussed below.

-High quality development would repair key street-frontages and help to establish a sense of place.
+Key street-frontages would be repaired with high quality development which would establish a sense of place.
 It would support population growth, contribute to the economy and help to sustain the Northern Quarter as a vibrant place to work and live.
 The wider benefits are detailed later in this Report.
-It would create employment during construction, along with permanent employment from the proposed commercial uses.
-The ground floor uses would complement the retail and leisure offer within the Northern Quarter.
-The city block would be re-instated.
+It would create employment during construction and permanent employment in the commercial uses.
+The ground floor uses would complement the Northern Quarters retail and leisure offer and the city block would be re-instated.

-The development facilitated would be consistent with a number of the GM Strategy's key growth priorities by delivering appropriate housing to meet the demands of a growing economy and population, adjacent to the city centre.
+The development would be consistent with a number of the GM Strategy's key growth priorities by delivering appropriate housing to support a growing economy and population, adjacent to the city centre.
 Manchester's population has increased significantly since 2001 and the wider development would be consistent with growth priorities and help to realise the target set within Manchester's Residential Growth Strategy which have recently been updated to seek to deliver 32,000 homes by 2025.
-This area has been identified as being suitable for new homes and the quality, mix and the size of apartments would appeal to a range of potential occupier and would therefore help to promote sustainable economic growth.
+This area has been identified as being suitable for new homes and the quality, mix and the size of apartments would appeal to a range of potential occupier and promote sustainable economic growth.

-It would not be viable to deliver those benefits if the newly listed buildings are not demolished.
-The condition of the site is likely to deteriorate with the risk of further deterioration of 7 Kelvin Street and potential diversion of investment from the area due to the overall impressing of dereliction and decline from this and the adjacent site.
+It would not be viable to deliver those benefits if these listed buildings are not demolished.
+The site will continue to deteriorate with the risk of the worsening of the condition of 7 Kelvin Street and this could divert investment from the area due to the overall impression of dereliction and decline at this and the adjacent site.